tyl/documentation/field-binder/user/tutorials/zoom-fields.md

 }
 ```

 You may build a Zoom field to select the role for each person.
 The Zoom field will open a table view that shows all the details of a `Role` collection.
-The collecton of roles should be accessible through a `container` (if it is a simple collection, you may use a `ListContainer`).
+The collection of roles should be accessible through a `container` (if it is a simple collection, you may use a `ListContainer`).

 ```java
 final Container.Indexed mainContainer = ... ;